Greg Stumbo: Other statewide elections

 Stumbo was the running mate for Bruce Lunsford in the 2007 Democratic gubernatorial primary, but their ticket lost to that of Steve Beshear and Daniel Mongiardo, 40.9% to 20.4%.

 Stumbo formed an exploratory committee to run against Senator Mitch McConnell in 2008, but did not run for the office.

 Speaker of the Kentucky House of Representatives

 On January 6, 2009, he was endorsed by Democratic lawmakers to be the party's nominee for Speaker of the House.
 He was sworn in as Speaker the next day, January 7.

 Stumbo advocates creating new usable land for recreational opportunities from strip mining techniques, as well as other forms of post-mining economic reclamation.
 As an indication of his commitment to Kentucky's coal industry, Stumbo built his home in Prestonburg on a clearing where a mountaintop used to be, near the manicured 18-hole Stone Crest Golf Course.

-On November 8, 2016, Stumbo was defeated by Republican challenger Larry L. Brown In reaction to this, the Republican Kentucky governor Matt Bevin, who had strongly opposed Stumbo and vice versa, remarked "'good riddance'...he will not be missed one bit.
+On November 8, 2016, Stumbo was defeated by Republican challenger Larry D. Brown In reaction to this, the Republican Kentucky governor Matt Bevin, who had strongly opposed Stumbo and vice versa, remarked "'good riddance'...he will not be missed one bit.
 Kentucky will be better for his absence."